TRUVADA for PrEP is a

 - You should not take TRUVADA for PrEP if you already have HIV-1 infection or if you do not know your HIV status

 If you have flu-like symptoms, you could have recently become infected with HIV-1.
-Tell your doctor if you had a flu-like illness within the last month before starting TRUVADA for PrEP or at any time while taking the medicine.
+Tell your healthcare provider if you had a flu-like illness within the last month before starting or at any time while taking TRUVADA for PrEP.
 Symptoms of new HIV-1 infection include:

 - Enlarged lymph nodes in your neck or groin

 - Continue to use safer sex practices because just taking TRUVADA for PrEP may not keep you from getting HIV-1